alan-turing-institute/spatial-inequality/notes/Optimisation.md

 ## Alternatives

 The exact choice of algorithm is less important (and generally easier to change) than getting the inputs, weights and constraints right, in my opinion.
 So after having success with a greedy approach as an initial baseline I have not yet invested much time in exploring alternatives.
-However, genetic algorithms in particular seem to have interesting properties.
+However, genetic algorithms in particular seem to have interesting properties, and are what I would choose to try next.

 ### Genetic Algorithms